 Optional Trip: Classics Trip to Greece or Italy.
 Years 9-13 (Greece) and Years 8-13 (Italy).
 4 days.

 If you would like to take Latin without dropping one of your other GCSE subject choices, it is possible to gain the benefits of a Latin qualification by taking the Level 1 Certificate in Latin as an additional subject.

-This course is taught in the extra-curricular slot on Tuesday in period 6 and during one lunchtime each week.
+This course is taught in the extra-curricular slot once a week and during one lunchtime each week.
 If you plan to study Latin at A Level, we would advise the full Latin GCSE course.

 The main skills needed for the course are a good sense of language, an ability to learn and commitment to study.
 This Level 1 Certificate will add another string to your bow and is a helpful introduction to Latin, especially useful for aspiring medics.

 Optional trip: Classics Trip to Greece or Italy.
 Years 9-13 (Greece), Years 8-13 (Italy).
 4 days.
 Approximate cost: £700.